logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

 !!! note
     If you prefer using terraform, you can skip this step and the remaining steps, and instead follow [this guide](../common/terraform.md#getting-started-with-azure).

-The Hopsworks clusters deployed by hopsworks.ai store their data in a container in your Azure account.
+The Hopsworks clusters deployed by [managed.hopsworks.ai](https://managed.hopsworks.ai) store their data in a container in your Azure account.
 To enable this you need to perform the following operations

 - Create a restrictive role to limit access to the storage account
 - Create a User Assigned Managed Identity